Scottish Green co-leaders snub service of thanksgiving for King

 King Charles will receive the Honours of Scotland at a special service on Wednesday in Edinburgh.

-The co-leaders of the Scottish Greens have rejected an invitation to a service of thanksgiving for the King in Edinburgh this week with one of them due to speak at an anti-monarchy rally.
+The co-leaders of the Scottish Greens have rejected an invitation to a service of thanksgiving for the King in Edinburgh this week, with one of them due to speak at an anti-monarchy rally instead.

-Patrick Harvie and Lorna Slater – two of the most outspoken republican MSPs in Holyrood and Scottish Government ministers – announced their intentions on Tuesday.
+Patrick Harvie and Lorna Slater – Scottish Government ministers who are two of the most outspoken republican MSPs in Holyrood – announced their intentions on Tuesday.

 Mr Harvie will instead speak at a rally outside Holyrood organised by the anti-monarchy group Our Republic.